 and the affected site remains directly connected to the onshore transmission system in the steady state after the relevant event above, any of the following conditions applies:

-6.1.2.3. the voltage step change at an interface between the onshore transmission system and a User System exceeds that specified in Table 6.5
+6.1.2.3. the voltage step change at an interface between the onshore transmission system and a user system exceeds that specified in Table 6.5; or

+6.1.2.4. there is any inability following such an event to achieve a steady state voltage as specified in Table 6.2 at onshore transmission system substations or GSPs using manual and/or automatic facilities available, including the switching in or out of relevant equipment;

 or

-6.1.2.4. there is any inability following such an event to achieve a steady state voltage as specified in Table 6.2 at onshore transmission system substations or GSPs using manual and/or automatic facilities available, including the switching in or out of relevant equipment,

-or

 6.1.3. if, pre-fault, or after either:

-6.1.3.1. a secured event,
+6.1.3.1. a secured event; or

-or

-6.1.3.2. operational switching
+6.1.3.2. operational switching.

 there are insufficient voltage performance margins, as evidenced by: